vickydev11/EBI/content/pages/index.md

             style: primary
             elementId: ''
       - title: Basic Breathplay Practice
-        tagline: >-
-          Lay the foundation for safe, ethical breathplay.
-Because trust begins with understanding the basics.
+        tagline: 'Lay the foundation for safe, ethical breathplay.'
         subtitle: ''
         text: >
           An essential workshop for adepts and practitioners seeking